Watma Group AB

 −60 0 +60

-○ Moderate certainty Standard uncertainty: ±1.0 points (210 pupils)
+○ Moderate certainty Standard uncertainty: ±1.2 points (150 pupils)

 Medium-sized school — the SALSA score is reasonably stable but individual cohorts can have an impact.

 SALSA measures relative performance — not absolute school quality.
 The model explains approx. 53% of variation; the rest depends on factors like leadership, teaching, resources and pupil selection not captured by the model.
+Independent schools with selective admissions may show higher SALSA scores without necessarily better teaching.

 Background variables in the model